- Academic Information

 The desire of Frontlines is to minister to the homeless through first ministering to their physical and emotional needs.

-Lost and Founds objective is to honor God in advocating justice locally and globally through prayer, raising awareness, and practical application.
+Seen's objective is to honor God in advocating justice locally and globally through prayer, raising awareness, and practical application.

 The Moody Debate Society